Frequently asked questions

 • socio-economic disadvantage.

-When you apply, make sure you provide all information and documents specified in the categories of disadvantage tables.
+When you apply, make sure you provide all information and documents specified in the EAS category tables.

-There is no limit to the number of disadvantages you can claim.
-You can apply for all the disadvantages that have had an impact on you.
+There is no limit to the number of circumstances you can claim.
+You can apply for all the circumstances that have had an impact on you.

-Make sure you read through the categories of disadvantage for more information.
+Make sure you read through the EAS categories for more information.

 Yes.
-If you’ve submitted your EAS application but want to add more disadvantages, simply log in to your application, add the new disadvantages and upload documentation to support your claim.
+If you’ve submitted your EAS application but want to add more circumstances, simply log in to your application, add the new circumstances and upload documentation to support your claim.
 You will need to provide a completed document cover sheet and supporting documentation for the new claims.

 The closing dates and guidelines that applied to your original application also apply to additional claims and documentation.